Waxolunist/prewave-tree/README.md

 You change in this file sensitive settings, such as usernames or passwords.

+Build the application with

+    mvn clean install

+This builds the application and runs the tests.
+If the tests fail, see chapter [Troubleshooting](#troubleshooting).

+## Running the application

+To run the application start the containers

+    docker compose up -d

+## Troubleshooting

+If you run docker on colima on Mac OSX and apple silicon, please be aware that testcontainers may not work with virtiofs, thus you have to change to sshfs.

+    colima start --edit

+If the containers are still not running you may have to set some environment variables.

+    export TESTCONTAINERS_DOCKER_SOCKET_OVERRIDE=/var/run/docker.sock
+    export TESTCONTAINERS_HOST_OVERRIDE=$(colima ls -j | jq -r '.address') export DOCKER_HOST="unix://${HOME}/.colima/default/docker.sock"

 # My Approach

 I started with analyzing the task at hand and enumerated the most important